NJacobsohn/Movie-Rating-Case-Study/Group_README.md

 # Recommender Case Study on MovieLens dataset for Movies-Legit

 ### by:
-- Nicolas Jacobsohn,
+- Nicolas Jacobsohn
-- Greg Noble,
+- Greg Noble
-- Peter Schmeiser,
+- Peter Schmeiser
 - Joe Tustin

 ## Table of Contents